ETHSG-Fundle/.github/profile/README.md

 # Fundle

-Fundle is a Quadratic Funding Platform that is powered by a Lossless Pool generated from DeFi fixed yields.
+Fundle is an interchain Quadratic Funding Platform that is powered by a Lossless Pool generated from DeFi fixed yields.
 Beyond the traditional direct transfers, donors have the option give without losing anything by simply depositing funds to the protocol for an amount of time.
 They will get back 100% of their funds risk-free, meanwhile NPOs get to keep the yields (distributed quadratically) to support their causes.

 This unique platform solves the problem for many people who are interested to help but come across common hurdles, like: